CMYK Print in Packaging: Definition, Purpose, Difference, and Uses

 CMYK printing is a widely used color model in the packaging industry, enabling manufacturers to produce vibrant, high-quality designs for custom packaging.
-This article explores the definition, purpose, differences, and applications of CMYK printing in packaging, providing manufacturers with a comprehensive understanding of its role in branding and customization.
+The core properties of CMYK printing include sharp image resolution, scalability, adaptability to various materials, and cost-effectiveness, making it suitable for both small and large production runs.

 What is CMYK Printing?